johnwheeler-prod/brutal-astro/src/content/blog/answer-engine-obscurity.md

 layout: '../../layouts/BlogPost.astro'
 ---

+# Answer engine obscurity - How a simple UI is holding back the future of AEO

 ## The traditional SEO disconnect

 Traditional SEO isn't dead, but adhering to it naively ignores AI-powered search engines that process queries through semantic understanding rather than keyword matching.
 [While Google maintains nearly 90% of global search traffic](https://learn.g2.com/top-10-search-engines), AI Overviews are now default and powered by Gemini, changing how content gets discovered.